This would be a good time to clarify, my garbage is not like most

 Whatsoever you do, do unto the next generation, your family tree, your

-neighbor (not for yourself...the initial investment in solar
+neighbor (not for yourself solely...the initial investment in solar

 rarely sees a monetary return in an off-grid scenario.
-For the
+For the next

-TRUE PRODUCTS (and if you can't afford it, then God
+BUY TESTED AND TRUE PRODUCTS, and if you can't afford it, then God

 probably didn't want you to have it yet anyway.
-What
+What now?
+Rebel against

-will get you remembered, the artifacts of which may be used for generations to come;
+remembered, the artifacts of which may be used for generations to come;

 as opposed to the useless idols and graven images we may accumulate,

 commonly referred to as trinkets.
-Tools of
+In contrast, Tools of old, are

-made modern-day tools will rarely survive even our own existence, let
+modern-day tools will rarely survive even our own existence, let alone

-whom left the following generation to pay to move the plastic crap to
+following generation to pay to move the plastic crap to the dump, or

-or

-have a somewhat embarrassing garage sale in the hopes that someone
+have a somewhat embarrassing garage sale in the hopes that someone will

 What you choose to leave behind determines your character, your